guimeya/new_srs_lab/docs/index.rst

 This system will consist of only one part: web portal.
 The web portal will be used for managing the information about the website and the?system as a whole.

+Since this is a data-centric product it will need somewhere to store the data.
+For that, a database will be used.
+The web portal will communicate with the database, however in slightly different ways.
+The web portal will also add and modify data.
+All of the database communication will go over the Internet.